-Additionally, for Plan Year 2024, (July 1, 2023 - June 30, 2024), PEBP will provide supplemental funding for active State employees covered on the CDHP, LD, EPO, and HPN plans on July 1, 2023.
-The contribution amount for Employees enrolled in these plans who are hired after July 1, 2023, receive a prorated contribution based on the employee's coverage effective date and the remaining months in the Plan Year.
+For Plan Year 2025 (July 1, 2024 - June 30, 2025), PEBP will provide Legislatively approved supplemental funding for active State employees covered on the CDHP, LD, EPO, and HPN plans on July 1, 2024.
+The contribution amount for Employees enrolled in these plans who are hired after July 1, 2024, receive a prorated contribution based on the employee's coverage effective date and the remaining months in the Plan Year.
 The funding will be as follows:

-HRA Contributions for Eligible State Active Employees

 Tier One-Time Contribution

-PEBP Funded Contribution

-State Active Employee Only \$300

-State Active Employee + Spouse/Domestic Partner \$300

-State Active Employee + Child(ren) \$300

-State Active Employee + Family \$300

 Legislature Appropriated One-Time Contribution

 State Active Employee Only \$300

 State Active Employee + Spouse/Domestic Partner \$400

 State Active Employee + Child(ren) \$400

 State Active Employee + Family \$500